 - Thoughts of death or suicide

-Depression affects an estimated one in 15 adults (6.7%) in any given year.
-And one in six people (16.6%) will experience depression at some time in their life.
-It is likely you or someone you know has or had depression at some point in their lives.
-It’s common to to feel disconnected and hopeless.
-But we are here to help.
-Reach out and discover a therapy program or private session custom built for you.
+Depression is nothing to be ashamed of; it is not a failing.
+Depression affects an estimated 1 in 15 adults (6.7%) in any given year, 1 in 6 people (16.6%) will experience depression at some time in their life.
+It is more than likely that you, or someone you know, has or has had depression at some point in their lives.